dasschulz/pms/.devshit/ai_implementation.md

 - Date: 2025-05-20

 **Goals:**
-1. Setup environment variables for Airtable and OpenAI in `.env.local`.
+1. Setup environment variables for Supabase and OpenAI in `.env.local`.
-2. Create Airtable client library in `src/lib/airtable.ts`.
+2. Create Supabase client library in `src/lib/supabase.ts`.
 3. Create OpenAI client library in `src/lib/openai.ts`.
 4. Implement API route at `src/app/api/minor-inquiry/generate/route.ts` to:
    - Accept form data and user session.
-   - Create a record in Airtable `KA-Generator` table.
+   - Create a record in Supabase `kleine_anfragen` table.
    - Invoke OpenAI assistant flow as defined in `functionalities.md`.
-   - Update the Airtable record with the generated inquiry.
+   - Update the Supabase record with the generated inquiry.
    - Return the generated content.
 5. Connect the form in `src/app/minor-inquiry/generate/page.tsx` to this API.
 6. Handle responses and display results in the UI.